 - Auto-renewal – make sure you understand your institution’s policies on auto-renewal of the CD.
 Most banks and credit unions will notify you (by mail/email) in advance when your CD is about to reach maturity – asking you if you want to renew the CD for the previous term length.
 If you don’t respond, your CD will auto-renew for the previous term length.
 This is a problem if you had planned on using those funds for a pending purchase.

-Are CDs a good long-term investment?
 In the world of personal finance and specifically on the subject of retirement they are typically not viewed as a good long term retirement vehicle.
 That’s because they earn a relatively low-interest rate.
 However, investing is a process, and if you have cash sitting in your savings account, CDs provide an opportunity to earn a bit more interest.
-CDs come in numerous flavors depending on the financial institution you’re working with; check with your bank on the options they provide.
+CDs come in numerous flavors depending on the financial institution you’re working with.
+Check with your bank on the options they provide.

 - Be Careful – Do You Understand Your CDs Auto Renew Policy?